When it comes to stripping body fat, HIIT cardio is the way to go.

 - each interval should be performed as close to maximal intensity as you can

-- if you’re still fucked from your last interval, take more recovery time
+- if you’re still wrecked from your last interval, take more recovery time

 Have you enjoyed this post on the best interval length for fat loss?
 Give it a cheeky share.
 You’ll probably also like this post on HIIT.